-- Press down on the top of each cookie with a measuring spoon to create a divot.
+- Press down on the top of each cookie with the back side of a small measuring spoon to create a divot.

-- Fill each cookie with ½ tsp raspberry jam (or other fruit jam).
+- Fill each cookie with 1/2 tsp raspberry jam (or other fruit jam of choice).

-- Allow cookies to cook for a few minutes on the pan and then transfer to a wire rack to cool completely.
+- Allow cookies to cook for a few minutes on the baking sheet prior to transferring to a wire rack to cool completely.

 - Store cookies in an airtight container for 3-4 days or freeze.